PerharicC/CarbonDrift/README.md

 For further information on other arguments use header in terminal.

-**Note:** To avoid long terminal inputs, one can save paramers, which rarely change, to a .txt file of format
+**Note:** To avoid long terminal inputs, one can save parameters to a parameters.txt file of format

 ```
 -tmp